chandra1sekar/data-engineering/lectures/02/slides.md

 - tools you can use to extract that metadata

 Along the way, we'll get our feet wet in using the command line

+Note that we'll gloss over some topics and allude to others here.
+Don't worry, we'll cover _all_ of this material in a lot more detail throughout the course.
+This is meant to give you a feel for the power of some of the tools involved.
 </div>

 # Data